imjoy-team/ImJoy/docs/docs/development.md

 When open such an url, a plugin management dialog will be shown which allow the user to click `Install`.

 #### Supported url parameters

+Developers can construct ImJoy url with customized functionality.
+It largely simplify the user operation when installing or using ImJoy.
+This is particularly useful for sharing plugins through their own project or Github repo.
+For example, with the `plugin` parameter in an ImJoy url, the defined plugin will be shown to the user directly.

+Url parameters can be used after `https://imjoy.io/#/app?`, using `PARAM=VALUE` syntax.
+Multiple parameters can be concatenate togeter with `&`.
+For example we want to specify `A=99` and `B=hello`, the corresponding url would be `https://imjoy.io/#/app?A=99&B=hello`.

+Here is a list of supported url parameters:

  * `w` workspace name, an url contains `w` as a query string (e.g. https://imjoy.io/#/app?w=test) can be used to create or switch to a new workspace.
  * `plugin` show the specified plugin in the plugin management dialog, you can use plugin name or an url for the plugin, for example: `https://imjoy.io/#/app?plugin=Image%20Window` will show up a plugin dialog with `Image Window` in the search.
 You can also set `plugin` to an url for sharing plugin hosted on github, please refer to `Install from url` for more details.
  * `engine` define the engine url, for example: `http://imjoy.io/#/app?engine=http://127.0.0.1:8080`, notice that if you want to connect to a remote machine through http (not https) connection, you can only do it by using `http://imjoy.io` rather than `https://imjoy.io`.
 This restriction also exist if you use localhost with some browsers (e.g. firefox), to avoid it, you need to use `http://127.0.0.1:8080` rather than `http://localhost:8080`, because most browser will consider `127.0.0.1` is a secured connection, but not `localhost`.
 However, there is an exception, on Safari, using `127.0.0.1` does not work due to [this](https://bugs.webkit.org/show_bug.cgi?id=171934), if you still want to use Safari, you have to switch to `http://imjoy.io`.
  * `token` define the connection token, for example: `http://imjoy.io/#/app?token=2760239c-c0a7-4a53-a01e-d6da48b949bc`
+ * `repo` specify a imjoy manifest file which point to a customized plugin repository.
+This can be used by developers to deploy their own plugin repository through Github.
+Fork the [ImJoy-Plugins](https://github.com/oeway/ImJoy-Plugins) repository, and change the `manifest.imjoy.json` file.
+Then copy the raw link of the manifest file and use it with `repo` to construct an url for sharing with the users.
+ * `load`

  These parameters are independent from each other, meaning you can combine different parameters with `&` and construct a long url.
 For example combining engine url and connection token:  `http://imjoy.io/#/app?engine=http://127.0.0.1:8080&token=2760239c-c0a7-4a53-a01e-d6da48b949bc`.